sivakrishnan47/github_tutorial/index.md

-I would like all of my statistical/computational collaborators to use git and github, so that we may collaborate more easily.
+I would like all of my statistical/computational collaborators to use git and github, so that we can collaborate more easily.
 But for statisticians with no history of use of version control, it can be hard to get started.
 This is a tutorial of sorts, to help.